 Now we have come to the last chapter in the history of our region, it covers the period from the Great War to the “Bonn years” of the Federal Republic of Germany.

-Now historical events do not stick to dates, therefore historical essays often speak of the “short 20th century”.
-This is obvious, because the world before the outbreak of the Great War in 1914 and the epochal year 1917 was a different one.
+Now historical events do not stick to dates, and therefore historical essays often speak of the “short 20th century”.
+This is obvious because the world before the outbreak of the Great War in 1914 and the epochal year 1917 was a different one.

 The Great War